 Under body protection

 Some rallies use rough, or very rough, roads and additional under body protection becomes essential.
 Often the most vulnerable item is the exhaust system and where there is no option to fit it closer to the body or re-route it, simple welded skid plates on the leading edge of silencer boxes can provide a lot of protection.
 The replacement of bolted joints with ones held together with springs helps to prevent damage if the worst should happen and the system falls off, with the springs allowing easy reassembly.
-Do not modify the exhaust in any way that will reduce its silencing efficiency, as a lot of classic exhaust systems only just make the MSA noise limits in their original form.
+Do not modify the exhaust in any way that will reduce its silencing efficiency, as a lot of classic exhaust systems only just make the Motorsport UK noise limits in their original form.

 Fuel tanks and engine sumps are also vulnerable to attack by hidden rocks but can be protected by the addition of alloy sheet guards bolted to the body.
 Unfortunately, the fitting of an engine sump guard can also require the fitting of an oil cooler due to shielding of cooling air over the sump by the guard.